If you’re building a DIY fence, you’ve come to the right place.

 The fences shown in this post utilize FenceTrac – a metal frame fence system that helps you create the exact look you want for your property.

-And with FenceTrac, you can build a complete DIY fence without using any nails.
+With a FenceTrac fence system, you can build a complete DIY fence without using any nails.